Pick of the Pillows: The best unique hotels in the world to visit

 Take me there

 Our love affair with the world’s coolest hotel began in 1990 when it first emerged in the village of Jukkasjärvi.
-Three decades on, we’re proud to be it’s leading worldwide partner, offering an unrivalled collection of ICEHOTEL holidays and the only direct flights from the UK.
+Three decades on, we’re proud to be it’s leading worldwide partner, offering an unrivalled collection of ICEHOTEL holidays.

 4. Emerald Lake Lodge, Canada